 Hampden Villa (former Duncraig) is associated with prominent Arts and Crafts architect, Walter Richmond Butler, who was responsible for the 1890s additions to the original 1850s house.
+Walter Richmond Butler was a prominent late nineteenth and early twentieth century architect who was a leading proponent of the Arts and Crafts idiom in Australia.
+He was not only a longtime resident of Toorak, but was also responsible for a number of noted domestic designs in the municipality.
 The building is understood to be a prototype for later Butler buildings.
 Hampden Villa is also of special interest compared to other examples of his work because Butler designed it for himself as opposed to his clients.
-Hampden Villa also has important historical associations with a number of prominent Australian citizens.
-In addition to Butler, subsequent owners include David Rutler Long, who is one of Victoria's earliest and most successful pharmacists; his wife, Helen Rutler Long, who was a notable citizen in her own right; and Professor Sir Baldwin Spencer, an outstanding Australian scientist, anthropologist and highly involved community member, during whose ownership the building housed one of the richest collections of art painted by Australians.
 (Criterion H)